Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Representations with non-expanding cusp monodromy

-\begin{proof} Clearly, it suffices to prove the statement for irreducible representations.
+\begin{proof} Since every finite-dimensional representation of $\SL_2(\R)$ decomposes into a direct sum of irreducible representations (see \cite[Corollary~2.2]{Knapp}), it suffices to prove the statement for irreducible representations.
 As it is well known (see, e.\,g., \cite[(2.1), Proposition 2.1 (a) and (c), Remark after Proposition 2.1 and the first line in the proof of Proposition 2.1]{Knapp}), up to equivalence, the irreducible finite-dimensional representations of $\SL_2(\R)$ are parametrized by non-negative integers.
 The representation $(V_n,\chi_n)$ with parameter $n\in \N_0$ can be realized on the complex vector space $V_n$ of the polynomials in two complex variables $x$ and $y$ that are homogeneous of degree $n$.
 The action is then given by

 where $g\in \SL_2(\R)$ and $f\in V_n$.

 In order to show that $\chi_n$ has non-expanding cusp monodromy, it is sufficient to determine the eigenvalues of $\chi(p)$ for the parabolic element $p=\textmat{1}{1}{0}{1}$.
 A basis for $V_n$ is given by the $n+1$ monomials $e_0,\ldots, e_n$ of degree $n$ in $2$ variables: